 If you don't receive your music within minutes contact us and we will send it ASAP.
 If you don't use credit card or PayPal contact us and we can arrange to email you the music with an invoice.

 A M C O S P H O T O C O P Y I N G F O R S C H O O L S

 All countries require 1 score per singer.
 Australian and New Zealand schools only are permitted to make 5 copies per score under AMCOS photocopying law.

 All Compositions A-Z

 A Child Like Me

-A soul enriching piece written by Bonnie Nilsson with Paul, which will inspire your choir and touch the hearts of the audience.
+An enriching piece written by Bonnie Nilsson and Paul which will inspire your choir and touch the hearts of the audience.
 This piece examines what life is like for a child in 21st Century.
 Well suited to junior choirs...